Linking Clinical and Financial Data: The Key to Real Quality and Cost Outcomes

 Achieving high value results for health systems is a winnable challenge, provided the organization approaches the task with a thorough understanding of where it stands relative to clinical quality measures and the financial costs associated with delivering care.
 But the right tools and teams are necessary to liberate clinical and financial data to link it together to provide a full picture of trends and opportunities.

-In addition to the enterprise data warehouse, permanent multi-disciplinary teams of frontline staff (for example, clinicians, quality personnel, analysts, a financial representative, and technologists) can help drive sustainable improvement initiatives by analyzing the data to determine what to target and how best to realize improvement.
+In addition to the EDW and DOS, permanent multi-disciplinary teams of frontline staff (for example, clinicians, quality personnel, analysts, a financial representative, and technologists) can help drive sustainable improvement initiatives by analyzing the data to determine what to target and how best to realize improvement.

 The team then sets goals that they constantly monitor to ensure they’re focused on sustaining quality and financial improvements as well as clinical and operational outcomes.
 Once they discover an improvement based on the data and best practices, then they work to gain buy-in from the clinicians to adopt the improvement.